 No country exists within a vacuum which is why we believe that to truly understand how China, Japan or Korea operates, whether in business, politics, geographically, or in wider society, you need to have an understanding of the wider East Asia region.

-All single honours and dual East Asian Language students will take this module.
 You will be introduced to key topics, learn how to effectively research the wider East Asian region and apply your knowledge to your country of study.
 This will give you a greater understanding of how China, Japan and Korea came to be, how they are positioned on the world stage and what their future may look like.